balaranjan/High-throughput-LMTO/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/balaranjan/High-throughput-LMTO/blob/main/LICENSE)
 ![Python 3.12](https://img.shields.io/badge/python-3.13-blue.svg)

 This is a package to automate the steps involved in performing LMTO calculations.
 The code will take a list of .cif files as input and for each structure in the list, an LMTO calculation will be performed including optimization, band structure calculation, and density of states calculation (DOS).
-The outputs from band structure and DOS calculation are saved as comma-separated (.csv) files.
+The outputs from band structure, DOS, and COHP calculations are saved as comma-separated (.csv) files their plots are saved as png files.

 Outputs can be visualized using the following [plotter package](https://github.com/EmilJaffal/High-throughput-LMTO-plotter).